phon-ca/phon-transcript-mapper-plugin/README.md

-# phon-transcript-mapper-plugin
+# Transcript Mapper

-Map data from one tier to other tiers based on aligned words/morphemes stored in a project database.
+``Transcript Mapper`` allows creation and utilization of an aligned types database to aid with transcribing across multiple tiers based on existing data.
+Alignment data may be imported from existing Phon sessions, csv files, or from IPA dictionaries available in the application.

 ## Installation

-Download the newest jar file from [Releases](https://github.com/phon-ca/phon-transcript-mapper-plugin/releases/) page.
+Download the newest jar file from the [Releases](https://github.com/phon-ca/phon-transcript-mapper-plugin/releases/) page.

+Open the application data folder by using the ```File -> Show application data folder``` menu item in Phon.
+(Or by using the method for your operating system described below.)

+Copy the downloaded jar into the ```plugins``` folder (create if it does not exist) and then restart Phon.

+> Remember to remove any previous versions of the plugin when installing.

+### Application Data Folder Locations

-### Windows
+#### Windows

 Open Explorer and enter the following into the address bar: